heathermiller/dist-prog-book/chapter/8/big-data.md

     Overview of Pregel.
 Its implementation and working. its limitations.
 Do not  stress more since we have a better model GraphX to explain a lot.
  - SparkSQL Catalyst & Spark execution model : Discuss Parser, LogicalPlan, Optimizer, PhysicalPlan, Execution Plan.
 Why catalyst? how catalyst helps in SparkSQL , data flow from sql-core-> catalyst->spark-core

-- Evaluation: Given same algorithm, what is the performance differences between Hadoop, Spark, Dryad and SparkSQL?
+- Evaluation: Given same algorithm, what is the performance differences between Hadoop, Spark, Dryad?
 There are no direct comparison for all those models, so we may want to compare separately:
   - Hadoop vs. Spark
-  - Spark vs. SparkSQL
+  - Spark vs. SparkSQL from SparkSQL paper

 - Big Data Ecosystem
   Everything interoperates with GFS or HDFS, or makes use of stuff like protocol buffers so systems like Pregel and MapReduce and even MillWheel...